 Playtime is Important

 Cats are born with an innate love for running around, climbing and jumping, batting toys around, and often getting into mischief.
 Cats are very curious and active little creatures.
+You can keep your cat's cognitive abilities high by giving them lots of playtime and toys.
 Their love for physical activity is something that needs to be supported in order to promote a long and healthy life for your cat.

 Just as playtime is important for young humans, it is also crucial for cats as they grow and develop, even into their older years.
 If a cat cannot run around and play regularly, they may become depressed.
 This can have a significant impact on their lifespan.